datou-tech/datou-k8s/README.md

 - deploy a local cluster using minikube
 - learn about kubernetes primitives
 - install common custom resources to enhance the capabilities of k8
-- play with other supporting tools
+- deploy an application into the cluster

 #### Pre-requisites